ProbablePrime/LiteNetLibDebugApp/README.md

 1. Edit appsettings.json as you'd like (see #Configuration)
 1. Run

+### Configuration
+Application settings can be found in appsettings.json.
+Some common Configuration items are explained here to assist, but the options should be fairly self-explanatory.

+You can:
+- Enable and disable the client/server side by setting the AppOptions.Server/Client Enabled properties to true/false
+- Edit the ports of the client/server by editing that section.
+    - The Client configuration requires both a Local Listen Port and a Remote Connection Port and Remote Address to connect to.
+    - The Server configuration just requires a Local Listen Port.

+You can also use CLI flags, if you want to, to do this:
+1. Disable both the client and server in the `appsettings.json` file
+1. Run the application using `--server=true` or `--client=true` to selectively run the app as a client and/or server

+## Operation
 ### Server
 The server has no interactive capabilities, it just takes incoming messages and sends them back out to any connected users.

 ### Client
 Once connected, type any message into the console and press enter, it will be sent to the user, which will hopefully return it back.

-## Configuration
-All application settings can be found in appsettings.json.
-Some common Configuration items are presented here to assist.

-- You can enable and disable the client/server side by setting the AppOptions.Server/Client Enabled properties to true/false
-- You can edit the ports of the client/server by editing that section.
-    - The Client configuration requires both a Local Listen Port and a Remote Connection Port and Remote Address to connect to.
-    - The Server configuration just requires a Local Listen Port.

 ## Recommendations
 We recommend using this in the following way: